 My own experience, the physical card took 6 weeks to arrive but this was on the old system which was a lot more complicated and cost 270 AED!
 From those applying recently, they got their physical license in 2-3 weeks.

 Since 2020 the entire process was made a lot simpler!
 Previously you needed to get No Objection Certificate (NOC) from your employer and landlord.
 Along with a copy of your rental contract and ID from your landlord.
 Yes I did ALL of this in the past!
 Now you only need your Emirates ID.
 Phew!

 Also you used to get a book of offers or discounts with vouchers that cover the cost of the license before but now with it being free, it seems they’ve got rid of the voucher book.

 Can you buy alcohol in a supermarket in Dubai?

 There’s a large brand of supermarkets called Carrefour in Dubai who you may know already if you’re from Europe.
 So many ask, does Carrefour sell alcohol?

 The answer is no. Carrefour and other supermarkets in Dubai do not sell alcohol.
-Alcohol is only available from licensed off-licenes or liquor stores.
+Alcohol is only available from licensed shops also known as liquor stores or off-licenses.
 There is however a home delivery option from these authorised retailers.